ben-eb/gulp-uncss/README.md

 ## Options

 This plugin takes slightly different options to the `uncss` module, because it is essentially just a streaming wrapper which returns a CSS stream.
-Note that the lack of support for the `compress` option is intentional, use [gulp-csso](https://github.com/ben-eb/gulp-csso) instead.

 ### html
 Type: `Array|String`
 *Required value.*

 An array of HTML files relative to the Gulpfile OR a raw string of HTML.

 ### ignore
 Type: `Array`